writethedocs/www/docs/topics.rst

 Including videos, diagrams, and screenshots.

+- |:newspaper:| `Behind the scenes with fonts, emojis, and Unicode </blog/newsletter-october-2019/#behind-the-scenes-with-fonts-emojis-and-unicode>`__
 - |:newspaper:| `Advice for creating technical illustrations </blog/newsletter-august-2019/#advice-for-creating-technical-illustrations>`__
 - |:newspaper:| `Tips and tricks for producing video </blog/newsletter-may-2019/#tips-and-tricks-for-producing-videos>`__
 - |:movie_camera:| `So you want to make videos? </videos/prague/2018/so-you-want-to-make-videos-sarah-ley-hamilton/>`__